hashicorp/consul/website/source/docs/internals/consensus.html.markdown

 * FSM - [Finite State Machine](http://en.wikipedia.org/wiki/Finite-state_machine).
 An FSM is a collection of finite states with transitions between them.
 As new logs are applied, the FSM is allowed to transition between states.
-Application of the same sequence of logs must result in the same state, meaning non-deterministic behavior is not permitted.
+Application of the same sequence of logs must result in the same state, meaning behavior must be deterministic.

 * Peer set - The peer set is the set of all members participating in log replication.
 For Consul's purposes, all server nodes are in the peer set of the local datacenter.